Nearly one-quarter of Ohioans smoke. Here’s how to kick the habit for good

 You’ve decided to quit smoking, you’ve bought your nicotine replacement medication, and you’ve gone six weeks without a cigarette.
 Good for you!

 You’re ready to move on from nicotine replacement, right?
-Clark says this is not the case.
-“Nicotine replacement or medications should be used for at least 10 to 12 weeks to help the person deal with nicotine withdrawal,” he says.
+Alcott says this is not the case.
+“Nicotine replacement or medications should be used for at least 10 to 12 weeks to help the person deal with nicotine withdrawal,” she says.
 “Often the person gets overconfident and stops using nicotine replacement too soon and relapses when confronted with a difficult situation.”

 Using nicotine replacement is just like taking antibiotics.
 Even if you start feeling better, you still need to take the full course of medication.